Lab 17: Density Estimation and Clustering#

 ylim = (-3, 5)

-# Note that the variable `x`` is a 2D array the stores the value of x coordinate in the 2D space!
+# Note that the resulting variable `x` is a 2D array that stores the value of x coordinate in the 2D space!

 x, y = np.meshgrid(np.linspace(*xlim, num=501), np.linspace(*ylim, num=501))